EriWinckler/BrazilBoutique/README.md

 10/17/2020: Working on Context API in order to add the Cart component.

 10/21/2020: Working on adding a Cart, Subtotal and Checkout process.

+10/22/2020: Finished Cart, Subtotal and Checkout component. <br />
+Added Sign in component with Firebase and added all the functionality around it. <br />
+deployed as unfinished build thro Firebase at https://brazilboutique-ba097.web.app/